barbeau/DeleteIntentDemo/README.md

 Steps to reproduce issue:

 1. Start the app
 2. Tap the "Show Notification" button.
-A notificatoin saying "Route 5 has departed" should be shown.
+A notification saying "Route 5 has departed" should be shown.
 3. Dismiss the notification.

 If the DeleteIntent is received by the AlarmReceiver, you'll see a debug log printout "In onReceive with intent action com.joulespersecond.seattlebusbot.action.CANCEL" and a Toast will also be shown that says "AlarmReceiver got CANCEL Intent".